Congenital and Acquired Neurological Disorders

 Currently there is limited provision of this kind of surgery within the UK.
 Indeed most individuals who are suitable candidates for SDR travel to the USA for their surgery, and are self-funding with costs around £30-40,000 for the surgery and its follow-up care.

-Our Specialist Paediatric Physiotherapist is currently working with children who have returned from the USA following SDR, and is experienced in dealing with this type of intensive post-operative rehabilitation.
+We are fortunate to have a highly specialist team of physiotherapists who are experienced in providing the extensive post-operative physiotherapy rehabilitation that is necessary for children following this procedure.
+Our team currently provides intensive post-operative rehabilitation for a number of children following SDR operations in the USA and in Leeds.
 Please feel free to get in touch if you would like to know more about this type of procedure and its aftercare.
 Other useful links and resources regarding SDR are:

 ‘What’s the Evidence?
 Selective Dorsal Rhizotomy’, published by Cerebra